maxtkarlsson/Webgame-SQL-API/README.md

 # Webgame

-A little on-going side project during my studies at Medieinstitutet.
+A small ongoing side project during my studies at Medieinstitutet.

 ## ABOUT

-This is a work in progress and the goal is to make a small game with both back end and front end.
+This is a work in progress and the goal is to make a small game.

 ### SQL DATABASE